arcalex/link-indexer/README.md

 # link-indexer
-data collection tool for web archive visualization (LinkGate)
+data collection tool for web archive graph visualization (LinkGate)

 link-indexer is the tool that runs on web archive storage where WARC/ARC files are kept and collects outlinks data to feed to link-serv to load